Edetjen19/Article-Subject-Predictor/README.md

 ```

 ### Saving
-I use the joblib dump to save the model so it does not have to be trained repeatadly.
-This file was over the github size limits so it is unfortunaly not in the repo.
+I use the joblib dump to save the model so it does not have to be trained repeatedly.
+This file was over the GitHub size limits so it is unfortunately not in the repo.
 The model only takes about 6 minutes to train locally though.

 ```python